ericmarcmartin/equals-android/README.md

 ## Partnership

-The project was done in partnership with **PHILCode**, an organization dedicated to [insert brief description about PHILCode, e.g., supporting tech education and empowering marginalized communities through coding].
+The project was done in partnership with **PHILCode** (The Philippine Council of Organizations on Disability and Empowerment), a non-profit umbrella organization in the Philippines.
+PHILCode’s member organizations provide programs and services that support persons with disabilities, including residential homes, livelihood opportunities, medical assistance, education, and advocacy for their inclusion in community services.

 ## Deployment